b2a3e8/jekyll-theme-console/index.md

 ---

 # Welcome
-this is my website. i have all of stuff linked here for you to check out.
+this is my website. i have all of my stuff linked here for you to check out.

 LINKS:
 <a href="https://soundcloud.com/reltale">Soundcloud</a>